- Year at a Glance (DOC)

 - Targeted Assistance Programs – Targeted assistance programs are designed to provide supplemental services only to eligible students that are identified as at-risk of failing to meet the state’s academic content standards, rather than upgrading the entire schoolwide instructional system.

-- Additional services and supports for Title I schools, with special attention to schools identified for comprehensive or targeted support and improvement or Title I schools assigned a Priority Improvement or Turnaround plan type
+- Additional services and supports for Title I schools identified for CS or TS;

 - Pay differential for Title I schools with any plan type assignment